nixworks/public/news/2017/12/25/a-suicide-blast-near-the-national-directorate-of-security-headquarters-in-kabul-kills-10-isis-claims-responsibilty-for-the-attack.md

 ### [2017-12-25](/news/2017/12/25/index.md)

 # A suicide blast near the National Directorate of Security headquarters in Kabul kills 10.
-ISIS claims responsibilty for the attack .
+ISIS claims responsibilty for the attack.